Our Top Free Resource

 Related use property — e.g., a piece of artwork donated to an art museum — is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at Houston Methodist by donating property to us through your will or living trust and receive a federal estate tax charitable deduction.
+You can leave a legacy at Houston Methodist by donating property to Houston Methodist through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by Houston Methodist, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Houston Methodist, consider making a gift in their name.